paulranum11/SPLiT-Seq_demultiplexing/README.md

 -a | --align # supported aligners include `kallisto`.
 When `-a kallisto` is set pseudoalignment and expression quantification will be performed.

--i | --kallistoIndex # provide the path to the kallisto index .fasta file that was used to generate the your kallisto .idx file used for pseudoalignment.
+-i | --kallistoIndexFasta # provide the path to the kallisto index .fasta file that was used to generate the your kallisto .idx file used for pseudoalignment.

+-k | --kallistoIndexIDX # provide the path to the kallisto index .idx file that was used as the index for your kallisto run.

 Users may increase the speed of the run by allocating additonal cores using -n and increasing the minimum number of reads required for each cell using -m.
 Default values for -1 -2 and -3 are the barcodes provided in the splitseq_demultiplexing download: `Round1_barcodes_new3.txt`, `Round2_barcodes_new3.txt` and `Round3_barcodes_new3.txt`.
 Default values for `-f` and `-r` are the provided example .fastq files.
 The default output directory is `results`

 # Example